 |I offer a unique approach to patchwork that doesn’t rely on step-by-step instructions for following a pattern, instead I provide frameworks for flexible patterning that support improvisatory exploration.
 My students walk away with a broader understanding of improvisational process and the confidence needed for setting their own boundaries, so that they can relinquish the need for control and instead enjoy the sweet reward of working in the flow.
 They leave with a comprehensive set of tools empowering them to move beyond paint-by-number patchwork and beginner level improv to create with an authentic, honest voice.
 These tools include multi-discipline approaches to the process of improvisation, ruler free patchwork techniques, and mind tools for accessing their creativity.|

 Get your curvy-quilty-modern groove on in this improvisational quilt-making workshop.
-Participants will commit one step at a time, as they explore advanced approaches to improvised quilt making and composition, develop a personal/intuitive language of color, and learn innovative strip and curve piecing techniques.
+Participants will commit one step at a time, as they explore advanced approaches to improvised quilt making and composition, develop a personal/intuitive language of color, and learn innovative wedged-curve AND bias strip curve piecing techniques.
 All skill levels but intermediate and advanced sewers will make more progress.
 Based on the Mod Mood Quilt-along.

 Get Your Bias Strip Curve On, 1-day, 6hr (NEW!)